brijeshb42/brijeshb42.github.io/_posts/2017-04-11-creating-rte-barebones-editor.md

 #### Prerequisite Knowledge –

-* You should have built atleast one project in `React` (assuming that you already know JS).
+* You should have built atleast one project in `React` (assuming that you already know JS) in ES6.
 * You should also be familiar with `git` if you want to checkout the source code at every stage of the tutorial.

 #### What you need ?